decster/jnicompressions/README.markdown

 Introduction
 ------------

-JNICompressions includes JNI wrappers for some fastest native lightweight compression libraries.
-Currently there is only:
+JNICompressions includes JNI wrappers for some of the fastest native lightweight compression libraries, which includes:

 lz4:
 http://lz4.googlecode.com/svn/trunk
 revision 46

-Lz4 is bundled with this library, so you do not need to compile lz4 before compile this.
+Lz4 is bundled with this library, so you do not need to compile lz4 before compiling this library.

-The compression/decompression speed using JNI is almost identical to native interface.
-In general, byte array interface is a little slower(very little for compression, 1x% for decompression) than ByteBuffer interface, because byte array interface needs to copy to/from native buffer when crossing JNI boundary, luckily if input/output buffer size is reasonable(usually 32KB~256KB), bulk memory copy is very fast in CPU cache, so byte array interface is acceptable in most scenarios.
+The speed of compression/decompression using JNI is almost identical to native interface.
+In general, byte array interface is a little bit slower(very little for compression, 1x% for decompression) than ByteBuffer interface, because byte array interface needs to copy to/from native buffer when crossing JNI boundary.
+If input/output buffer size is reasonable, usually 32KB~256KB, and given that bulk memory copy is very fast in CPU cache, byte array interface will be acceptable in most scenarios.

+Notice: Current build script only support LINUX & MACOSX x86_64.

 Test Result
 -----------
-You can run performance test in your own environment using:
+Run performance test in your own environment:
 $mvn test

 Here are some test results on my macbook pro: